grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/09 Test Results Menu.md

 ## Set as baseline

 Sets the current test run as your baseline test.
-You are able to specify one test run per test as baseline.
+You can specify one test run per test as baseline.
 This allows you to compare performance over a longer period of time.

 ![Set Baseline](./images/08-Test-Results-Menu/set-baseline.png)